Sejal99/Sejal99/README.md

 ### 👩‍💻 About Me

 Hi there!
-I'm Sejal Srivastava — a passionate **Software Engineer** who loves building modern web and mobile applications.
-I enjoy crafting clean UIs, scalable backends, and everything in between.
-With a strong grip on the **MERN stack** and **React Native**, I bring ideas to life through code.
+I'm Sejal Srivastava — Software Engineer building modern web & mobile applications with the MERN stack and React Native.
+Focused on clean code, scalable systems, and real-world impact.

-- 🚀 Currently exploring advanced mobile development and backend architecture
-- 🎯 I believe in continuous learning, clean code, and meaningful collaboration
-- 🛠️ I thrive in building products that make a real-world impact

 ---